-Sanford is about 45 minutes to New Smyrna and Titusville, both offering incredible saltwater fishing charters for inshore and offshore trips.
+Sanford is about 45 minutes from New Smyrna and Titusville, offering incredible saltwater fishing charters for inshore and offshore trips.

 Inshore Fishing Charters

 The east coast of Florida contains numerous inshore fishing hotspots a short distance from Sanford.
-There are plenty of spots to choose from, but launches near Titusville and New Smyrna are typically the preferred places among Sanford visitors looking for a saltwater adventure.
-Both cities host incredibly productive backwater fisheries and are home to all the most popular coastal fish species such as giant redfish, Snook, Tarpon, and Spotted Sea Trout.
-Inshore fishing charters generally take place close to the shore and beaches, fishing the inlets and jetties.
+There are plenty of spots, but launches near Titusville and New Smyrna are typically the preferred places among Sanford visitors looking for a saltwater adventure.
+Both cities host incredibly productive backwater fisheries and are home to all the most popular coastal fish species, such as giant redfish, Snook, Tarpon, and Spotted Sea Trout.
+Inshore fishing charters generally occur near the shore and beaches, fishing the inlets and jetties.